ctf2009/spring-kafka-avro-example/README.md

 - Testing using Embedded Kafka
 - Testing with stubbing a Schema Repository
 - Demonstrating the ability to Pause / Resume a Message Listener Container

-The following are in progress:

-- Error Handling using the new abilities of the SeekToCurrentErrorHandler
+- Demonstrating the new SeekToCurrentErrorHandler abilities to retry based on specific Exceptions
-- Switching to Manual Acknowledgements and integrating this with the Error Handler

 ### Publishing

 You can publish a message using the producer endpoint

-`GET /producer/publish` - Produces a simple message with a random UUID
+`GET /producer/successful` - Produces a simple message with a random UUID

+##### Error Demonstration

+`GET /error/recoverable` - Produces a simple message which forces a RecoverableException.
+You will be able to see the message attempted to be retried

+`GET /error/recoverable/nested` - Produces a simple message which throws an Exception with the cause being a RecoverableException.
+You will be able to see the message attmpeted to be retried

+`GET /error/unrecoverable` - Produces a simple message which throws an UnrecoverableException.
+The exception is immediately handled and not retried

 ### Consumer